pratama92/visitor_counter_experimental/README.md

-# Playground Counter
+# Visitor Counter

-Playground Counter is a simple offline-first visitor counting and recognition application built with Flutter.
+Visitor Counter is a simple offline-first visitor counting and recognition application built with Flutter.

-The application helps playground staff record visits, recognize returning visitors, register new visitors, and track visitor activity through a simple and practical interface.
+The application is designed for small venues and real-world activities that need a practical way to record visits, recognize returning visitors, register new visitors, and track visitor activity.

+The implementation is intentionally general-purpose rather than being tied to a specific venue such as a playground.

+## Potential Use Cases

+Visitor Counter can potentially be used for:

+* Playgrounds
+* Swimming pools
+* Fishing ponds
+* Recreation areas
+* Tourist attractions
+* Weddings and private events
+* Seminars and workshops
+* Community events
+* Other small venues requiring simple visitor tracking

+The application focuses on common visitor-management requirements rather than venue-specific complexity.

 ## Features